Resilient Decentralized Computing: Enabling Trust and Simplicity in Smart Edge Services

 The prominent interest in big data technologies and cloud computing has led to significant advancements in how we can reliably store, process and provision data in controlled environments.
 These include managed data centers, that isolate human users from handling failure outbreaks and data consistency errors.
 In the context of smart cities and edge services, however, the majority of computing occurs at the “outskirts” of cloud data centers, namely the edge.
 Currently, the same level of maturity and isolation is yet to be reached in general-purpose software components that operate continuously outside managed cloud environments, yet encapsulate critical logic and actuation to real-world events.
 Creators and users of cloud and edge services today constantly face unintuitive complexities relating to data consistency, resilience to failures, scalability and privacy while working with non-declarative and low-level programming interfaces.

 The researchers in the team represent the School of Electrical Engineering & Computer Science, KTH and the Division of Computer systems, RISE.

 Associate Professor, School of Electrical Engineering & Computer Science at KTH, PI of Research project Resilient Decentralized Computing: Enabling Trust and Simplicity in Smart Edge Services, Co-PI of project PORTALS: Teleporting smart edge services to a serverless future, Digital Futures Faculty+46 8 790 81 20

-Senior researcher, Division of Computer Systems at RISE, Working group Cooperate at Digital Futures, Co-PI of Research project Resilient Decentralised Computing: Enabling Trust and Simplicity in Smart Edge Services, Co-PI of project PORTALS: Teleporting smart edge services to a serverless future, Digital Futures Facultyparisc@kth.se
+Assistant Professor at the division of Software and Computer Systems at EECS school at KTH, Working group Cooperate, Co-PI of Research project Resilient Decentralised Computing: Enabling Trust and Simplicity in Smart Edge Services, Co-PI of project PORTALS: Teleporting smart edge services to a serverless future, Digital Futures Facultyparisc@kth.se